porscheinformatik/weblate-spring/README.md

 - baseUrl (required) - the base URL of your Weblate instance
 - project (required) - the project slug
 - component (required) - the component slug
+- loadOnlyTranslated (optional) - true if ignore untranslated items to load as empty strings

 Usually you might want to have the local message bundles as a backup when Weblate is not running.
 Therefore, you can set a `ResourceBundleMessageSource` as the parent of the `WeblateMessageSource`.